byuccl/dac_sdc_2022/_labs/lab_3.md

 - Everything about the command-line interface must stay the same as lab 2.

-- You must build off of the previous lab (meaning that you have to keep the pipelining).
+- You must build off the previous lab (meaning you have to keep the pipelining).

 - Your program must handle *any size* input, up to the allowable limit of the protocol.

 - Use the binary version of the protocol.

-- Ensure no errors are reported by Valgrind.
+- Ensure that Valgrind reports no errors.

 ## Testing